nginx-shib/nginx-http-shibboleth/README.rst

 .. image:: https://travis-ci.org/nginx-shib/nginx-http-shibboleth.svg?branch=master
    :target: https://travis-ci.org/nginx-shib/nginx-http-shibboleth

-This module allows authorization based on the result of a subrequest to Shibboleth.
-Once a subrequest returns 2xx status - access is allowed; on 401 or 403 - access is disabled with an appropriate status.
+This module allows Nginx to work with Shibboleth, by way of Shibboleth's FastCGI authorizer.
+This module requires specific configuration in order to work correctly, as well as Shibboleth's FastCGI authorizer application available on the system.

-For 40x statuses, the WWW-Authenticate header from the subrequest response will be passed to client.
-All other subrequest response statuses (such as 3xx redirects) are passed back to the client, including status and headers.
-This mostly conforms to the FastCGI Authorizer specification, with the exception of the processing of the sub-request and sub-response bodies due to limitations in Nginx.
-As the Shibboleth FastCGI authorizer does not consider the contents of a request body or use response bodies, this is not an issue.
+With this module configured against a ``location`` block, incoming requests are authorized within Nginx based upon the result of a subrequest to Shibboleth's FastCGI authorizer.
+In this process, this module will copy user attributes from a successful authorizer response into Nginx's original request as headers for use by any backend application.
+If authorization is not successful, the authorizer response status and headers are returned to the client, denying access or redirecting the user's browser accordingly (such as to a WAYF page, if so configured).
+Read more about the `Behaviour`_ below.

-The module works at access phase and therefore may be combined nicely with other access modules (access, auth_basic) via satisfy directive.
+This module works at access phase and therefore may be combined with other access modules (such as ``access``, ``auth_basic``) via the ``satisfy`` directive.
+This module can be also compiled alongside ``ngx_http_auth_request_module``, though use of both of these modules in the same ``location`` block is untested and not advised.

 Configuration directives
 ------------------------